LamOort/LamOort/README.md

 As a Front-end Developer, I desire to use my obssesstion to details to enjoy working on products with visual attracting UI and at the same time bringing in the smoothest UX that could improve the quality of our daily lives.

 ### 🤖 Few things about me
-- 💻   I'm experienced with a variety of common Front-end frameworks and libraries out there: React, Vue, Angular, SASS, styled-components, Ant Design ... you name it!
+- 💻   I'm experienced with most of up-to-date Front-end frameworks and libraries out there: React, Vue, Angular, SASS, styled-components, Ant Design ... you name it!
 - 🎨   I prefer structuring layout and styling from scratch without any CSS framework, an CSS pre-processor or an CSS-in-JS library is my way to go. 😉
 - 🛠   Currently working on improving my test writing skill and exploring the Back-end development world.
 - 📚   Looking for opportunities to study more about UI-UX, visual effects and animations.